ansible/ansible/docsite/rst/intro_windows.rst

 ``````````````````````````

 Most of the Ansible modules in core Ansible are written for a combination of Linux/Unix machines and arbitrary web services, though there are various
-Windows-only modules are listed in the `"windows" subcategory of the Ansible module index <http://docs.ansible.com/list_of_windows_modules.html>`_.
+Windows-only modules.
+These are listed in the `"windows" subcategory of the Ansible module index <http://docs.ansible.com/list_of_windows_modules.html>`_.

-In addition, the following core module work with Windows:
+In addition, the following core modules work with Windows:
     assemble
     fetch
     raw